sarayevaSevinc/sarayevaSevinc/README.md

 ## I'm a Developer and a senior year Student!!

-- 🔭 I’m currently working on [The International Bank of Azerbaijan](https://www.ibar.az/)
+- 🔭 I’m currently working at [The International Bank of Azerbaijan](https://www.ibar.az/)
 - 🌱 I’m currently learning everything 🎡
 - 🤔 I’m looking for help with everybody!
 - 💬 Ask me about Programming 👩💻, Music🎧, Movies🍿, Video Games🎮